-For each assigned reading from a peer-reviewed source (i.e., not website or popular media readings), I expect you to provide a BRIEF (1-3 sentences) answer to each of the following questions.
-If hand-written, make sure it is legible.
-NOTE: I will randomly collect these write-ups throughout the semester, but for weeks when there are multiple readings from peer-reviewed sources, I will only collect the write-up from one (your choice for which one to submit).
+For each assigned reading from a peer-reviewed source (i.e., not website or popular media readings), I expect you to write a BRIEF (1-3 sentences) answer to each of the following questions.
+NOTE: While I will only collect these for one paper (see syllabus), they will help facilitate discussion in class and there will be a question on the Final Exam that requires you to revisit your write-up for one or more of these readings.